jimmymk23/next-template-bare/README.md

 Get started on projects faster with a bare-bones approach.

 ## Getting Started
-1. Click `Use this template` at the top right of this page to clone the repo into your repository.
+1. Click `Use this template` at the top right of this page to clone the repo into your own account.
-1. Once in your own account, clone the repo to your machine and run
+1. Once in your account, clone the repo to your machine and run
     ```Javascript
     npm install
     ```